-There is a physician that I know, Dr. C., who is well-known to be a very savvy real estate investor.
+There is a physician that I know, Dr. C., who is well known to be a very savvy real estate investor.
 Everyone thinks he lives the good life, and he’s at the age that most doctors start thinking about retirement.
-In one of our conversations, he let me know that he had technically retired years ago but had continued working simply because he enjoyed it.
+In one of our conversations, he let me know he had technically retired years ago, but had continued working simply because he enjoyed it.
 What doctor wouldn’t want that?
-So of course I asked him, “How did you do it?”
+So, of course, I asked him, “How did you do it?”

 He readily admitted that he’s not particularly savvy or smart when it comes to investing.
 He just listened to the advice of a mentor:

 “Buy one real estate investment property a year.”

 I tried to nail down some specifics (i.e. condo, house, apartment building).
 He simply stated, “Doesn’t really matter.
 Whatever you can reasonably afford, just do it.”

 So I went home to see what that might look like and tried to model it out on paper.

 Here’s my disclaimer: this is my N=1, my one simplified example.